-Photos and captions in the 128-page book are of girls being themselves, which differ only with clothing and hair styles giving away the years.
-Photo archives show fads which have come and gone, but reveal that the spirit of the girls at camp did not change with passing of time.
+Photos and captions in the 128page book are of girls being themselves, which differ only with clothing and hair styles giving away the decades.
+Photo archives show fads which have come and gone, but reveal that the spirit of girls at camp did not change with passing of time.

-The book, published by Arcadia Publishing in its Images of America collection, is available for \$21.99 from Baker at walkbake@gmail.com, Hale Pharmacy and dow over Loon Lake from the coveted Camp Maqua hut nine.
+The book, published by Arcadia Publishing in its Images of America collection is available for \$21.99 from Baker at walkbake@gmail.com, Hale Pharmacy and Amazon.com.
+Baker said, when a book is purchased directly from her, she will donate a portion from the sale to the YWCA.